-You will apply the ratios by place of residence to the information you collect on spending and other characteristics of the trip that brought the person to the community and the event.
-In turn, these ratios will enable you to calculate total spending at the event and in the community and to determine how much of this spending is incremental because the event attracted tourists to the community [Note: an extra procedure is required to estimate unique attendees if yours is a multi-day event.
+You will apply the ratios by place of residence to the information you collect on spending and other attendee characteristics.
+[Note: an extra procedure is required to estimate unique attendees if yours is a multi-day event.
 See below for details].